a revolutionary new platform for applications

 if tx.value < tx.basefee * 200: stop if contract.storage[tx.sender] == 0: stop k = sha3(32,tx.data) if tx.data == 0: if contract.storage[k + tx.sender] == 0: contract.storage[k + tx.sender] = 1 contract.storage[k] += 1 else if tx.data == 1: if tx.value <= tx.datan * block.basefee * 200 or contract.storage[k]: stop i = 2 while i < tx.datan: contract.storage[k + i] = tx.data[i] i = i + 1 contract.storage[k] = 1 contract.storage[k+1] = tx.datan else if tx.data == 2: if contract.storage[k] >= contract.storage[2 ^ 255] * 2 / 3: if tx.value <= tx.datan * block.basefee * 200: stop i = 3 L = contract.storage[k+1] loc = contract.storage[k+2] while i < L: contract.storage[loc+i-3] = tx.data[i] i = i + 1 if contract.storage[2 ^ 255 + 1] == 0: contract.storage[2 ^ 255 + 1] = 1 contract.storage[C] = 1

-Different parts of the Ethereum protocol should be designed to be as modular and separable as possible.
-Over the course of development, it should be easy to make a small protocol modification in one place and have the application stack continue to function without any further modification.
-Innovations such as Dagger, Patricia trees and RLP should be implemented as separate libraries and made to be feature-complete even if Ethereum does not require certain features so as to make them usable in other protocols as well.
-Ethereum development should be maximally done so as to benefit the entire cryptocurrency ecosystem, not just itself.
+Different elements of the Ethereum protocol should be designed to be as modular and autonomous as possible.
+During the course of development, it should be easy to make small modifications to the protocol in one place and have the entire stack continue to function as normal.

-The protocol should not attempt to actively restrict or prevent specific categories of usage, and all regulatory mechanisms in the protocol should be designed to directly regulate the harm, not attempt to oppose specific undesirable applications.
-You can even run an infinite loop script on top of Ethereum for as long as you are willing to keep paying the per-computational-step transaction fee for it.
+The protocol should not attempt to actively restrict or prevent specific categories of usage.
+The regulatory mechanisms in the protocol should only be designed to regulate harm, not attempt to oppose specific undesirable applications.

-Details of the Ethereum protocol are not set in stone.
-Although we will be extremely judicious about making modifications to high-level constructs such as the C-like language and the address system, computational tests later on in the development process may lead us to discover that certain modifications to the algorithm or scripting language will substantially improve scalability or security.
-If any such opportunities are found, we will make use of them.
+Computational tests taking place later on in the development process may lead us to discover that certain modifications to the algorithms or scripting languages could substantially improve scalability or security.
+If any such opportunities are found, we will certainly make use of them.

 What can you make out of ether?

-Contracts are the main building block of Ethereum.
-A contract is like a computer program that lives inside the Ethereum network and has its own ether balance, memory and code.
-Every time you send a transaction to a contract, the contract executes its code, which can store data, send transactions and even interact with other contracts.
-You can use contracts to issue currencies, construct your own escrow contracts or financial derivatives, and even create on-blockchain data stores.
-Thanks to Turing-completeness, Ethereum contracts let you create self-enforcing smart contracts with any conditions that can be mathematically defined.
-You can find out more in the whitepaper.
+Contracts are the main building blocks of Ethereum.
+A contract is a computer program that lives inside the distributed Ethereum network and has its own ether balance, memory and code.
+Every time you send a transaction to a contract, it executes its code, which can store data, send transactions and interact with other contracts.

 - Ryan Taylor